 4/8/1967 – 12/31/1999

-The following links are to articles and shows that provide additional information regarding the FALN organization and investigation:
+The following links are for a show and news articles about the FALN organization and investigation:

 The FBI Files: Season 7 – Ep 2 “Dangerous Cause” (VIDEO)